nwoltman/uuid-token-generator/README.md

 # UUID Key Generator

-#### This module has been deprecated in favour of [`uuid-token-generator`](https://www.npmjs.com/package/uuid-token-generator).
+#### This module has been deprecated in favour of [uuid-token-generator](https://www.npmjs.com/package/uuid-token-generator).
 Please note that there are [breaking changes](https://github.com/nwoltman/uuid-token-generator/releases/tag/v0.4.0) when upgrading to `uuid-token-generator`.

+#### However, you should probably use [uid-generator](https://www.npmjs.com/package/uid-generator) instead since it allows for more customization in the tokens it generates and does not produce overlapping UIDs.

 ---